openstack/neutron/doc/source/devref/effective_neutron.rst

 * Do not make multiple changes in one patch unless absolutely necessary.
   Cleaning up nearby functions or fixing a small bug you noticed while working on something else makes the patch very difficult to review.
 It also makes cherry-picking and reverting very difficult.
+Even apparently minor changes such as reformatting whitespace around your change can burden reviewers and cause merge conflicts.
 * If a fix or feature requires code refactoring, submit the refactoring as a separate patch than the one that changes the logic.
 Otherwise it's difficult for a reviewer to tell the difference between mistakes